mattsemar/dsp-bulldozer/readme.md

 Click the `Install with Mod Manager` link above.

 ## Changelog

+#### v1.0.14
+Add option to automatically delete items that would have been littered

 #### v1.0.13
 Add Universe Exploration 3 as a prerequisite, fix issue with meridian line being too thin at pole.
 Add tropic line painting